-Likewise, there have been dozens of other publications that have shown great promise in the role of CBD as a treatment for diabetes, including studies on retinopathy (a disorder of the eyes) and diabetic cardiovascular dysfunction.
+Likewise, there have been dozens of publications that have shown great promise in the role of CBD as a treatment for diabetes, including studies on retinopathy (a disorder of the eyes) and diabetic cardiovascular dysfunction.

-Lastly, on a side note, it’s important to point out that CBD oil will not get you high – unlike whole plant marijuana, it contains hardly any THC, which is the cannabinoid responsible for the psychoactive properties of the drug.
+Lastly, on a side note, it’s important to point out that CBD oil will not get you high – unlike whole-plant marijuana, it contains hardly any THC, which is the cannabinoid responsible for the psychoactive properties of the drug.

 Final Thoughts on CBD, Diabetes, and Future Treatment Options

-CBD oils can range in terms of their overall concentrations of the active cannabinoid; in other words, not all tinctures are the same, and different dosages will likely be required depending on the specific oil that you end up using (although the proper dosage should always be labeled on the bottle).
+CBD oils can range in terms of their overall concentrations of the active cannabinoid; in other words, not all tinctures are the same, and different dosages will likely be necessary depending on the specific oil that you end up using (although the proper dosage should always be labeled on the bottle).

 Likewise, CBD oil is no guaranteed solution for all diabetics; while some patients have found it highly therapeutic, it will ultimately be more effective for some individuals than it is for others.
 As is always the case, it’s important to do your own research, and if possible, speak with a professional about some possible tinctures that may be appropriate for you and your specific condition.

 - Full-spectrum Hemp extract

 - Prices range ($48-$125)

 - Made from organically grown hemp